 Well, you’ve come to the right place!
 You have questions, and by the time you read this article, your questions will be answered as you look for kid-friendly Bible reading plans for your child.

-- Make it a family habit.
+- Make it a habit for the whole family.
 Read the Bible together so that your child can see the value you place on spending time reading and enjoying the Bible.
 Children look to the adults around them to give them guidance, examples, and role models.
 By seeing you spending time in God’s word, they will see that it is a daily part of your life and something that you place value in.

 - Read the Bible together.
 As children are growing, the things you do together will help to foster a positive relationship and help them learn to do things on their own.
-Find Bible stories that are familiar to them and read them aloud to each other.
+Read the big stories of the Bible to help them become familiar with them and read them aloud to each other.
+Find stories that have important life lessons and ask a simple question or two to help them understand the great lessons of the Bible.

-- Help your child find a good place to start reading and then ask them about their reading and what they are learning.
+- Help your child find a good place to start reading, perhaps the New Testament books of the Bible, or the big Bible stories, and then ask them about their reading and what they are learning.
 Just as you are learning, you can share your insights with them as well.
-Undoubtedly, your child will have insights about a passage or Bible story that you may never have thought about.
+Undoubtedly, your child will have insights about scripture verses, a passage or Bible story that you may never have thought about.

 - Be consistent.
 If you decide to read the Bible together at breakfast time, make sure it happens on a consistent basis.
-If it works better for your family to read the Bible together during evening worship, before sending the kids off to bed, then make sure you stick to the routine.
-Again, placing value on reading the Bible with kids by being consistent and persistent will help your child develop a daily habit of spending time in God’s word.
+If it works better for your family’s busy schedules to read the Bible together during evening worship or family devotions, before sending the kids off to bed, then make sure you stick to the routine.
+Again, placing value on reading the Bible with kids by being consistent and persistent will help your child develop a daily habit of spending time in the daily reading of God’s word.

 Get this awesome printable list of Bible verses for your kids to start memorizing today! 📌